Coping With a Temporary Break Up

 After a fight it helps to remember the things that your partner does for you.
 Since what you do for your partner is more readily available for your memory, you tend to think that you actually do more for your partner than your partner does for you.
 At the same time your partner probably thinks the same because he or she remembers only what he/she did for you and not what you did for them.

 It sometimes happens that one person initiates the process of making up more often than the other.
-It is a good idea to try and alternate the turn of making the first step to reconciliation.
+It is a good idea to try to alternate the turn of making the first step to reconciliation.
 If a woman is usually the one who starts talking, it is a good idea for a man to initiate more often.

 Even though the distress that you experience is uncomfortable, it serves a useful function.
 This uncomfortable feeling stimulates both of you to think about your relationship and your roles in it.
 It also gives you a push to get back together.